Morita equivalence for $k$-algebras: Abstract

 \section{Abstract}

 We review Morita equivalence for finite type $k$-algebras $A$ and also a weakening of Morita equivalence which we call \emph{stratified equivalence}.
 The spectrum of $A$ is the set of equivalence classes of irreducible $A$-modules.
 For any finite type $k$-algebra $A$, the spectrum of $A$ is in bijection with the set of primitive ideals of $A$.
 The stratified equivalence relation preserves the spectrum of $A$ and also preserves the periodic cyclic homology of $A$.
 However, the stratified equivalence relation permits a tearing apart of strata in the primitive ideal space which is not allowed by Morita equivalence.
 A key example illustrating the distinction between Morita equivalence and stratified equivalence is provided by affine Hecke algebras associated to affine Weyl groups.
-Stratified equivalences lie at the heart of the ABPS conjecture, and lead to an explicit description of geometric structure in the smooth dual of a connected split reductive $p$-adic group.